kherz/pulseq-cest/Readme.md

 | [DGE_7T_001_Xu2019.seq](cest-seq-library/DGE_7T_001_Xu2019.seq),<br>[DGE_7T_001_Xu2019.m](cest-seq-library/DGE_7T_001_Xu2019.m)                 | <img src="cest-seq-library/DGE_7T_001_Xu2019.png" width="300"/>        | APTw, 2µT, 0.8s, DC50     | [Xu et al 2019](doi:...)| **not approved!** |
 | [Glut_7T_001_Cai2003.seq](cest-seq-library/Glut_7T_001_Cai2003.seq),<br>[Glut_7T_001_Cai2003.m](cest-seq-library/Glut_7T_001_Cai2003.m)         | <img src="cest-seq-library/Glut_7T_001_Cai2003.png" width="300"/>      | APTw, 2µT, 0.8s, DC50     | [Cai et al 2003](doi:...)| **not approved!** |
 | [DGErho_3T_001_Herz2019.seq](cest-seq-library/DGErho_3T_001_Herz2019.seq),<br>[DGErho_3T_001_Herz2019.m](cest-seq-library/DGErho_3T_001_Herz2019.m)         | <img src="cest-seq-library/DGErho_3T_001_Herz2019.png" width="300"/>      | SLExp, 4µT, 0.12s    | [Herz et al 2019](https://doi.org/10.1002/mrm.27857)| approved |

+## Sequence definition questions

+1. What is the saturation pulse duration tp

+2. What is the interpulse delay td and the duty-cycle DC= tp/(tp+td)

+3. What is the saturation pulse flipangle?
+What is the average amplitude of the pulse, the average amplitude of the pulse train (cwae) and the average power (cwpe) of the pulse train.

+4. what is the exact pulse shape?
+Can it be given as a textfile with sampling points

+5. what is the phase after the RF pulse, is it set to zero or is the accumulated phase kept as it is.

+6. what is the exact Trec used, meaning the time after the last readout pulse and before the next saturation starts.

+7. Is there an additional normalization scan acquired. e.g. an unsaturated M0 scan.
+How long is the relaxation delay before this scan.
+Is it also acquired after a far-offresonant saturation pulse train? what is the offset frequency then, and what was the power used.